 The participants consisted of experts based in the UK and also from a number of LMICs, including those from Academies in these countries, who were able to provide insights into RDT use in their own settings.
 An important part of this work will be to follow up the outcomes with them and action the recommendations.

 Click here to find out more about our other GCRF workshops and read the workshop reports.

 This workshop is funded by the Global Challenges Research Fund that aims to support cutting-edge research that addresses the challenges faced by developing countries.
 Visit our GCRF webpage to read more about the fund.

 For more information about the broader work done by the Academy in this area, please see our objective page on Seizing international opportunities.

-The organisation of the workshop is being overseen by a steering committee based in both the UK and LMICs.
-The steering committee members are:
+The organisation of the workshop was overseen by a steering committee based in both the UK and LMICs.
+The steering committee members were:

 Chair: Professor Sanjeev Krishna FMedSci, Professor of Molecular Parasitology and Medicine, St George's, University of London

 Professor Ajit Lalvani FMedSci, Chair of Infectious Diseases & Honorary Consultant, Imperial College London

 Professor Lai-Meng Looi, Senior Professor of Pathology, University of Malaya, and Co-chair, InterAcademy Medical Panel

 Tel: 020 3141 3226View staff bio